-Workplace safety signs are part of ensuring everyone’s safety in a workplace.
-Some hazards cannot really be entirely eliminated, therefore, employers should do their part to minimize or prevent individuals from being exposed to these hazards.
-Having safety signages in strategic places will help people be more aware so that they can take extra precautions to protect themselves.
+Workplace safety signs are part of enforcing everyone’s safety in a workplace.
+Some hazards cannot be entirely eliminated, so people should do their part to minimize or prevent the consequences of being exposed to these hazards.
+Having safety signages in strategic places will help people be more aware of hazards and take extra precautions to protect themselves.

 Health and safety signs can contain text only, symbols only (also known as safety signboards), or both.
 A safety sign must be posted in risky areas, by emergency evacuation routes, near dangerous machinery, and wherever it is needed based on the assessment of a safety manager.
 However, these signages are not a replacement for safety training.

 Safety signs are color and word-coded based on the severity of the hazard they aim to refer to.
 According to OSHA safety signs standard, there are three main classifications of signs, while ANSI recognizes at least five types of signs.
-Despite having different visual specifications than ANSI but both standards are taken into account when choosing the most appropriate safety signage in a workplace.
+Despite having different visual specifications, both standards must be taken into account when choosing the most appropriate safety signage in the workplace.

 Danger signs are OSHA safety signs used in areas with an immediate hazard that can cause serious injury or even death if special precautions are not taken.
 ANSI has also added that danger signs must always have the “Danger” signal word on them.

 Colors: Red, white, and black

-They are appropriate in areas where the presence of a minor hazard or unsafe work practices can result in a minor or moderate injury.
+According to OSHA, caution signs are appropriate in areas where the presence of a minor hazard or unsafe work practices can result in a minor or moderate injury.
 This type of safety sign is not only meant for industrial use, such as in production or distribution facilities but can also be employed in a number of public settings.

 Colors: Yellow background where black letters are printed.
 The panel is black.

 ANSI has classified warning signs as one level of severity down danger signs.
 They are safety signs used in areas where death or severe injury may happen.
-This is in contrast with danger signs which must be posted in areas where death or severe injury is very likely to happen if proper precautions are not taken.
+This is in contrast with danger signs which must be posted in areas where death or serious injury is very likely to happen if proper precautions are not taken.

 Based on ANSI standards, notice signs are used to indicate possible equipment or property damage, giving general information not related to personal injury.
 Information can be about practices, operating instructions, rules, procedures, and more.

 Colors: “NOTICE” text in white, italicized font on blue background.
-The body has blue or black text on a white background or white text on black background.
+Body has blue or black letters on a white background or white letters on black background.

-Also known as general safety signs, they offer safety-related messages without referring to any hazards.
-They are used to point out emergency eye wash stations, first aid kits, safety routes, and more.
+Also known as general safety signs, these safe condition signs offer safety-related messages without referring to any hazards.
+These OSHA safety signs are used to point out emergency eye wash stations, first aid kits, safety routes, and more.
 These signs can also be used to encourage employees to report unsafe conditions as well as motivate them to be extra mindful of general hazards.

-Colors: White text on a green background.
+Colors: White letters on a green background.
 If the sign comes with a header, the main text should be black printed on a white background.

 Here are some of the safety signs you might notice around you.
 Since most of these signs contain images and text, you can easily understand them at a glance: